opentofu/opentofu/rfc/20240529-OpenTofu-Specific-Code-Override.md

 ### 3rd Party Tools
 Today, some 3rd party tools officially support OpenTofu.
 Many of them are listed in the [awesome-opentofu repository](https://github.com/virtualroot/awesome-opentofu).
 Implementing the solution suggested in this RFC might affect 3rd party tools maintainers and they will have to create adjustment support the new `.tofu` extension files.
 As part of this RFC we should map those tools, understand if they are impacted by this change, and reach out to the maintainers and notify them about this change or contribute.

-TODO: add a list of 3rd party tools that are affected by this change.

 Furthermore, this change could potentially incentivize other tools to also support OpenTofu.
 With a clear strategy for managing code divergence in place, maintainers of those tools may gain a better understanding of how to provide support for OpenTofu.
 Additionally, they can begin by accommodating the new file extensions that we will be introducing in this RFC.

 ## Technical Approach